Imperial units system

 • Land and property dimensions (feet and square feet)

-Culturally, the British public still favors the Imperial units system in many everyday contexts, although schools and industries use the Metric system for its easeness and simplicity.
+Culturally, the British public still favors this unit system in many everyday contexts, although schools and industries use the Metric system for its easeness and simplicity.

+The ton Imperial is known as “long ton.” and is heavier thant metric ton, its equal to 2240 pounds, and in Kg it equals to 1016.05.
 It is called “long” to distinguish it from the short ton used in the United States, which is 2,000 pounds or approximately 907.18 kilograms.
-In comparison, the metric ton (or tonne), used in most of the world including the UAE, is 1,000 kilograms.
+In comparison, the metric ton, used in most of the world including the UAE, is equal to 1000 kgs.

 The imperial tonnes were commonly used in British shipping, mining, and steel industries.
 Though its use has declined with metrication, it still appears in certain legal and historical contexts.